caronc/datetools/README.md

 every minute.
 You could however achieve the previous example using a drift value of '60' (seconds) and a cron (minute) entry of '*/10'.

+In a way, drifting is a little like executing a cron and then sleeping for an additional period right afterwards.
+However this is a much more elegant solution with a more precise blocking period.

 Some things to consider about drifting:

 - Drifting is always calculated 'after' a specified cron.